 Two of the three major trends that have caused movement between the two parties largely cancel each other out: the consolidation of lower-educated whites in the Republican Party and the flight of minority voters to the Democrats.

-These trends are not absolute, nor are they impossible slow down or even reverse.
+These trends are not absolute, nor are they impossible to slow down or even reverse.
 But that would require Democrats relenting on social justice and Republicans becoming more relaxed about the browning of America.
 I don’t think either is likely.

 That leaves the third trend as the decisive one: middle incomes with college, but not postgraduate, degrees — once solidly Republican — becoming more and more Democratic with each election cycle.
 This is the great American middle class: still mostly white but increasingly diverse; temperamentally conservative but increasingly relaxed about liberal social norms.
 Donald Trump won the election because these voters didn’t abandon him in droves.